Splitting of Primes in Extensions

 Now for the second statement.
 The primes lying over \(P\) are the prime divisors of \(P S\), so we need only show \(P S \ne S\), that is, \(P S\) has at least one prime divisor.
 We shall show that \(1 \notin P S\) by using lemma proved earlier: there exists a \(\gamma \in K - R\) with \(\gamma P \subset R\). thus \(\gamma P S \subset R S = S\).
 Then if \(1 \in P S\), we have \(\gamma \in S\).
 But this would mean \(\gamma\) is an algebraic integer, which is a contradiction.

 The primes lying over \(P\) are those that occur in the prime decomposition of \(P S\).
 Their corresponding exponents are called the ramification indices.
-If \(Q^e\) is the exact power of \(Q\) dividing \(P S\), then \(e\) is the ramification index of \(Q\) over \(P\).
+If \(Q^e\) is the exact power of \(Q\) dividing \(P S\), then \(e\) is the 'ramification index' of \(Q\) over \(P\).
 We denote this by \(e(Q|P)\).

 Example: Let \(R = \mathbb{Z}, S = \mathbb{Z}[i]\).
 Then \((1-i)\) lies over \(2\) (which we use as shorthand for \(2\mathbb{Z}\)).
 It can be checked that \((1-i)\) is prime, and hence \(e((1-i)|2) = 2\) since \(2S = (1-i)^2\).
 Also, we have \(e(Q|p) = 1\) for \(p\ne 2\) and any \(Q\) lying over \(p\).

-More generally, if \(R = \mathbb{Z}, S=\mathbb{Z}[\omega]\) for \(\omega=e^{2 \pi i/m}\) where \(m = p^r\) for some prime \(p\in\mathbb{Z}\) then the principal ideal \((1-\omega)\) is \(S\) is a prime lying over \(p\), and \(e((1-\omega)|p)=\phi(m)=p^{r-1}(p-1)\) (TODO: proof).
+More generally, if \(R = \mathbb{Z}, S=\mathbb{Z}[\omega]\) for \(\omega=e^{2 \pi i/m}\) where \(m = p^r\) for some prime \(p\in\mathbb{Z}\) then the principal ideal \((1-\omega)\) in \(S\) is a prime lying over \(p\), and \(e((1-\omega)|p)=\phi(m)=p^{r-1}(p-1)\) (TODO: proof).
 Also \(e(Q|q)=1\) whenever \(q\ne p\) and \(Q\) lies over \(q\), which will follow from a theorem we shall prove later.

 Notice \(R/P, S/Q\) are fields since \(P,Q\) are maximal.
 Moreover, there is a natural way to view \(R/P\) as a subfield of \(S/Q\).
 Since \(R \subset S\), there is a ring homomorphism from \(R\rightarrow S/Q\) whose kernel is \(R\cap Q\).
 Now \(R\cap Q=P\) hence we have an embedding \(R/P\rightarrow S/Q\).
-The fields \(R/P, S/Q\) are called the residue fields associated with \(P,Q\).
+The fields \(R/P, S/Q\) are called the 'residue fields' associated with \(P,Q\).
 The residue fields of a number ring are finite as was shown when proving every number field is a Dedekind domain, hence \(S/Q\) is a finite extension of \(R/P\).
 Let \(f\) be the degree of this extension.
-We call \(f\) the inertial degree of \(Q\) over \(P\), and denote it by \(f(Q|P)\).
+We call \(f\) the 'inertial degree' of \(Q\) over \(P\), and denote it by \(f(Q|P)\).

 Example: Let \(R=\mathbb{Z}, S=\mathbb{Z}[i]\).
 Then 2 in \(\mathbb{Z}\) lies under the prime \((1-i)\) in \(\mathbb{Z}[i]\).